eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 reduced.
 When setting **--collision.mingap-factor 0**, only *physical collisions* (i.e. front and back bumper meet or overlap) are registered.

-When setting the option **--collisions.check-junctions**, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.
+When setting the option **--collision.check-junctions**, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.